Abbysssal/ModdingGuide/english/1-CSharp-Basic-Programming/1-Creating-a-project-in-Visual-Studio.md

 ![](./img/1-12.png)

-Now, let's declare a variable of type `double` (a double-precision floating-point number) and assign some number to it: `double a = 420.69;`.
+Now let's declare a variable of type `double` (a double-precision floating-point number) and assign some number to it: `double a = 420.69;`.

 And to know that our program is different, let's add this number to the end of `"Hello World!"` string.
 When appending an object to a string, that object is converted to an equivalent string representation.
 In this case, `"420.69"`.